-The Community Vision and Core Values were created based on extensive feedback from residents who expressed their desire to maintain many of the current characteristics of the city they call home.
+The Strategic Pillars were created based on extensive feedback from residents who expressed their desire to maintain many of the current characteristics of the city they call home.
 While Park City residents want to preserve the historic character and small town feel of the city, many also expressed concern about the lack of housing affordability, increasing traffic and congestion, the need to cultivate diversity, and the fragility of a snow-dependent economy.
 They believe that, left unaddressed, these issues threaten the future of Park City.
-These concerns are reflected throughout the vision and are addressed more specifically by Council's Priorities.
+These concerns are reflected throughout the vision and are addressed more specifically by Desired Outcomes.
 The idea was to bring high focus to issues the City needs to "get right" and to be able to see progress on these issues by highlighting them and continually discussing them.
 These are the "marching orders" for the year, where Council would like to see a more detailed or specific plan of action.
-This action plan may include a new direction, plan, or resources in order to achieve the Council's priorities.
-Council reviewed and updated these priorities in their 2018 Council Retreat.
+This action plan may include a new direction, plan, or resources in order to achieve Council's priorities.